Miami Marlins vs Los Angeles Dodgers: Odds, Run Line, and Total

 Miami Marlins vs Los Angeles Dodgers Betting Trends

-- Totals have gone over in 13 of Miami's last 16 games.
+- Totals have gone OVER in 14 of Miami's last 17 games.

-- The total has gone over in all six of Miami's last six road games.
+- The total has gone OVER seven Marlins road games in a row.

-- Miami is 0-6 in its last six games on the road against the LA Dodgers.
+- Miami is 0-7 in its last seven road games against the LA Dodgers.

-- Totals went over in nine of the LA Dodgers' last 10 games against Miami.
+- Totals have gone OVER in 10 of the LA Dodgers' last 11 games against Miami.

 Miami Marlins vs Los Angeles Dodgers Injury Reports